ericwq/gskills/docs/request.md

 - Finally calls `cs.RecvMsg()` to receive the gRPC response.
   - `cs.RecvMsg()` is actually `clientStream.RecvMsg()`.
   - In this chapter, we will only touch the surface of `cs.RecvMsg()`.
 Our focus is the send request.
-  - Please refer to [Send Response](docs/response.md) for more detail.
+  - Please refer to [Client receive message](transport.md#client-receive-message) for more detail.

 Next, lets' discuss `newClientStream()` first.